mikecahillmike/GraphTheory-Project/README.md

 Python is one of many that has Recursion.
 An NFA is a processor that has states and reads input, each input character potentially setting it into another state.

+Research:
+For my research on regular expression I mostly referred to the notes on learnonline called "Slides: Regular Expression" and also a few things said in lectures.

 The first link is just a link where it showed me how to used a break statement in python.
 Turned out very similar to Java so there was no hassle

 break statement: